ibm-cloud-docs/containers/cs_uc_transport.md

 * Chatbot conversations fed back into HR policies, allowing the benefits site to reflect which benefits were most and least popular, including targeted improvements to poorly performing initiatives.

 **Step 3: Chatbot and personalization**
-* IBM Watson Assistant provides tools to quickly scaffold a chatbot that can provide the right benefits information to users.
+* IBM {{site.data.keyword.watson}} Assistant provides tools to quickly scaffold a chatbot that can provide the right benefits information to users.
-* Watson Tone Analyzer ensures that customers are satisfied with the chatbot conversations and take human intervention when necessary.
+* {{site.data.keyword.watson}} Tone Analyzer ensures that customers are satisfied with the chatbot conversations and take human intervention when necessary.

 **Step 4: Deliver continuously across the globe**
 * {{site.data.keyword.contdelivery_full}} helps Developers to quickly provision an integrated toolchain, by using customizable, shareable templates with tools from IBM, third parties, and open source.
 Automate builds and tests, controlling quality with analytics.